-ECDC will not reimburse the partner for any non-mandatory payments or benefits granted to the fellow (e.g. supplementary pension funds, additional per diems, overtime payment etc.)
+ECDC will not reimburse the partner for any non-mandatory payments or benefits granted to the fellow (e.g. supplementary pension funds, additional per diems, overtime payment, etc.).

-8.5.
+10.5.
 Should ECDC incur costs in defending any action resulting from the fellowship within the training site country, it reserves the right to seek legal recompense.

-Article 9 - Place of fellowship
+11. Place of fellowship

-9.1.
-The placement of the fellow will be at the training site5.
+11.1.
+The placement of the fellow will be at the training site.

-9.2.
-Fellows are required to participate in EPIET/EUPHEM training modules and courses and may occasionally be deployed to Member States for projects with an EU dimension, and to international assignments outside the EU.
-The Head of Fellowship Programme or by delegation an assigned scientific coordinator will indicate which training activities are obligatory and which are optional.
+11.2.
+Fellows are required to participate in training modules and courses organised in one of the EU/EEA Member States and may occasionally be deployed to Member States for projects with an EU dimension, and to international assignments outside the EU.
+Fellows may take part in elective modules and courses of the fellowship that occasionally take place outside of the EU/EEA Member States.